Codes and Standards

 - Most state, local, or provincial authorities require a permit to install and/or operate a boiler.
 Additional restrictions may apply in non-attainment areas where air quality does not meet the national ambient air quality standards, and emission regulations are more stringent.

-- For all new boilers with inputs over 10 MMBTU/hr, U.S. federal emission standards apply, including permitting and reporting procedures.
+- For all new boilers with input over 10 MMBTU/hr, U.S. federal emission standards apply, including permitting and reporting procedures.
 Limits on fuel sulfur content are frequently set at 0.5% maximum.

 - A full-time boiler operator may be required.
 Operator requirement depends on the boiler's size, pressure, heating surface, or volume of water.
 Boilers can be selected which minimize the requirements, either by falling under the requirements and being exempt, or with special equipment that gives the operator more freedom in the facility.